WorldModelers/Ontologies/README.md

 1. Check that tests will also pass for the merged version
 1. Accept the pull request and merge
 1. Update any other projects that depend on the changes

+If you want to make edits directly through the GitHub user interface, please be sure to select the option "Create a new branch for this commit and start a pull request." when submitting the changes.
+This allows the unit tests to be run at the right time.

 ## Format